Syllabus

 All sessions are in person and start at Berkeley time, that is, 10 minutes after the stated start time.

 The class does not allow time conflicts.
-You are expected to attend all the sessions below.
+You are expected to attend all the lectures and sections.
 Each session will assume that you have attended the previous ones.

 Ed Forum